gale2307/Jarvis/docs/final.md

 ## Evaluation
 #### Quantitative

-Quantitatively, Jarvis’s systems were tested individually and combined together.
+Quantitatively, JARVIS’s systems were tested individually and combined together.
 All of our quantitative tests use the same evaluation dataset of 51 questions.

 The IR system was tested using a script that takes as an argument a text file with our dataset of queries of queries followed by the expected page to be returned for the query.
 Our IR system would read this file line-by-line, feed the query into the query processor and searcher, and return the top 3 pages retrieved based on the query.
 If the expected page was among the top 3 retrieved, we considered that query to be successfully answered by the IR model.
 The IR model’s overall effectiveness was measured by the amount of queries that successfully had their expected pages returned over the total number of queries.